jerinho/react-native-library/README.md

 8. `yarn link`
 9. go to application project directory
 10. if it is the one from repo, `yarn`
-11. if it is an existing project, follow next instructions (`for existing project`) below. !!! do that first before you proceed with next step here
+11. if it is an existing project, follow these
-12. `yarn link ___` with name of your library from `package.json` in the blank
-13. `yarn publish` on library project directory to publish your library to <a target='_blank' href='https://www.npmjs.com/'>npm.js</a>

-# for existing project
-1. open up `android/app/src/main/java/.../MainApplication.java`
+> 1. open up `android/app/src/main/java/.../MainApplication.java`
-2. insert `import com.reactlibrary.ReactLibraryPackage;` to the bottom of the import list
+> 2. insert `import com.reactlibrary.ReactLibraryPackage;` to the bottom of the import list
-3. append `new ReactLibraryPackage()` as an argument of `Arrays.<ReactPackage>asList()` inside `getPackages` function
+> 3. append `new ReactLibraryPackage()` as an argument of `Arrays.<ReactPackage>asList()` inside `getPackages` function
 ```
-@Override
 protected List<ReactPackage> getPackages() {
   return Arrays.<ReactPackage>asList(new MainReactPackage(), new ReactLibraryPackage());
 }
 ```
+12. if your library name is changed or for existing project, follow these
-4. open up `android/settings.gradle`
+> 1. open up `android/settings.gradle`
-5. append below lines with your library name in the blank
+> 2. append or edit below lines with your library name in the blank
 ```
 include ':___'
 project(':___').projectDir = new File(rootProject.projectDir, '../node_modules/___/android')
 ```
-6. open up `android/app/build.gradle`
+> 3. open up `android/app/build.gradle`
-7. append `compile project(':___')` to the bottom with your library name in the blank
+> 4. append or edit `compile project(':___')` to the bottom with your library name in the blank
+13. `yarn link ___` with name of your library from `package.json` in the blank
+14. `yarn publish` on library project directory to publish your library to <a target='_blank' href='https://www.npmjs.com/'>npm.js</a>

 # run
 1. connect device or run android simulator
 2. go to working directory from console